micka-coder/talmedia/tanakh/joshua/tanakh-joshua-chapter-6-rashi_en.md

 ### passuk 8

 ### passuk 9
-<b>And the warriors.</b> These were the men of the tribes of Reuvein and Gad who went before them, because the men of Gad were mighty warriors and they would smite with a strong arm, as it is said, ‘And he rips off the shoulder and the head.’<sup>1</sup><i class="footnote">Devorim 33:20.</i>
+<b>And the warriors.</b> These were the men of the tribes of Reouven and Gad who went before them, because the men of Gad were mighty warriors and they would smite with a strong arm, as it is said, ‘And he rips off the shoulder and the head.’<sup>1</sup><i class="footnote">Devorim 33:20.</i>

 ### passuk 10